huawei-noah/SMARTS/docs/setup.rst

     # OPTIONAL: install [camera-obs] version of python package with the panda3D dependencies if you want to render camera sensor observations in your simulations
     pip install -e .[camera-obs]

+    # OPTIONAL: install [opendrive] version of python package with the OpenDRIVE related dependencies if you are using the any OpenDRIVE related scenarios
+    pip install -e .[opendrive]

     # make sure you can run sanity-test (and verify they are passing)
     # if tests fail, check './sanity_test_result.xml' for test report.
     pip install -e .[test]